testdrivenio/django-social-auth/draft.md

 > Remember to safeguard your API keys and tokens.

-All we need to do now is to add a button that says `Login with twitter`.
+All we need to do now is to add a button that says `Login with Twitter`.
 Make the following change to `templates/home.htm`.

 ```html
 {% else %}